S-git1/INF5006S-Project/README.md

 **md services**

+Also install Vue multiselect by:
+**npm install --save axios vue-multiselect**

 ## 3 Copy in source files

 Backend files will be found in Backend Testing folder and front end in Vue-app folder.
 Copy in files in the following structure: